TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * Added new SETUP flag to simplify entity property editing for easier academic experience
  * Wrote a host of new generic behaviours for story based characters
  * Added new DARKVOICES folder inside AUDIOBANK which automatically generates LIPSYNC from WAVs specified
  * Added new parameter awareness to RESETHEAD, which can tilt the head in a NOD angle (i.e. sleep)